-Vegan junk food is a big trend around this time of year.
-January sees many of us ditch old habits in search of a healthier diet.
-But what happens when your willpower wanes, and you begin to crave that rich umami taste usually satisfied by meat or cheese?
+Many of us are always looking at ways in which we can have a healthier diet, but what about those moments when your willpower wanes, and you begin to crave that rich umami taste usually satisfied by meat or cheese?

 Luckily there are now so many alternatives to satisfy your cravings!

 That’s why we’ve teamed up with the folks at The White Rabbit Pizza Co to create 4 of the best vegan pizza toppings to add to their delicious plain bases.
 These vegan pizzas will give you that hit of umami you’ve been craving.

 You can’t go wrong with the classics; tomato, cheese and basil.
 And with Violife’s vegan cheddar style block, it’s still really easy to a delicious vegan Margherita.
 To make things even easier, try the Tomato Stall’s Pure British Passata made from 100% ripened vine tomatoes.
 Bursting with flavour, it is the perfect no-fuss base to your pizza.